pmichaillat/unemployment/syllabus.md

 #### Code and data

 Any code and data used in the analysis must be submitted with the paper.
-This applies both to code used to simulate models and to code used to analyse data.
+This applies both to code used to simulate models and to code used to analyze data.
 Code and data should be [uploaded into your GitHub repository](https://github.com/pmichaillat/unemployment/blob/main/github.md) at the same time as your research paper.

 The code should be commented so that a reader can understand how to code works.
 The code should also work out of the box, so that the entire analysis can be reproduced with one prompt.
 Please include a README file describing all files and explaining how to run the code and obtain the results.
 Please use the following code and data repository as a template: https://github.com/pmichaillat/feru.